 - Salomon Nordic System (SNS) comes in Propulse, Pilot, and Profil versions (newest to oldest) that are not all interchangeable.
 Many Pilot boots fit on Profil bindings, but not vice versa - check before you buy.
 Used with Salomon or (newer) Atomic boots.
 (Do not confuse with Salmon Prolink boots/bindings, that are compatible with the NNN standard)

 • Make sure your bindings are compatible with your skis!
 Traditional bindings screw into traditional skis.
-Many newer skis are built with NIS or IFP plates (pronounced phonetically) - plastic plates bonded to the top of the ski.
-NIS style bindings clip onto the NIS/IFP plates without drilling or screws, allowing some fore/aft adjustment.
+Many newer skis are built with NIS or IFP plates - plastic plates bonded to the top of the ski.
+NIS style bindings clip onto the NIS plates without drilling or screws, allowing some fore/aft adjustment (IFP is the same, just a different brand).
 NIS bindings are removable enough to move to new skis as you grow/upgrade.
-(Look for junior bindings that are slightly cheaper than adult - good for < 70 lbs).
+Junior bindings are slightly cheaper than adult, and good for those < 70 lbs.

 • Don’t kick it old school.
 Old-fashioned 3-pin bindings and accompanying duck-bill boots should stay in the attic (except for maybe a very young beginning skier, but don't buy this stuff new).